facebookresearch/hydra/website/docs/fb/flow-launcher.md

 The Flow Launcher plugin provides a way to launch application via `flow`.

 ## Dependency
-To use the flow launcher, add the following to your `TARGETS`
+To use the Flow Launcher, add the following to your `TARGETS`
 ```commandline
 //github/facebookresearch/hydra/plugins/hydra_flow_launcher:hydra_flow_launcher
 ```